DAKiersz/something-stochastic-hugo/src/content/about.md

 You can find my front-page on [kiersz.dev](https://kiersz.dev/) and contact me via email: [dakiersz.ucudk@8shield.net](mailto:dakiersz.ucudk@8shield.net)

-This website was written powered by Hugo Single-Site Generator (SSG) and designed by me using the CSS and Bootstrap framework (v5.30+).
+This website was written powered by Hugo Single-Site Generator (SSG) and designed by me using the CSS with the Bootstrap framework (v5.30+).

 The logo has been kindly created by Bethan Iley.